Thank you for reading our post, please rate this article at the end.

 People usually use aluminum for frame material since it’s lightweight yet solid.

 If you build a trailer frame yourself, go for steel angle rather than steel tubing.
 Steel tubing is more robust than steel angle, but at the typical sizes and cargo capacity requirements of DIY teardrop trailers, the increase in strength will be pointless.
-Plus, it will make the frame much heavier than you need.
+Plus, it will make the frame much heavier than it needs to be.

 Teardrop trailers are heavy in the back since the kitchen is located there.
 A back-heavy teardrop trailer will compromise stability when towing.
 To compensate for the weight shift to the back, consider adding some weight to the front later in the project.
 For example, you may install a water tank in the front.